-The lake also hosts a wide variety of wildlife ranging from migratory water birds and alligators to a number of normally marine animals including the Atlantic Stingray and a huge population of blue crabs.
+The lake also hosts a wide variety of wildlife.
+It ranges from migratory water birds and alligators to Atlantic Stingray and a huge population of blue crabs.
 The local blue crab fisheries are one of the only fisheries of its kind in the world.

-St Johns offers an excellent opportunity for river cruising with three different sections, the five mile trip past Mayport (offering a huge amount of maritime history), the lower St Johns (often busier with commercial and fishing traffic), and the Jacksonville end channel (offering beautiful riverfront and Riverwalk).
+St Johns offers an excellent opportunity for river cruising with three different sections.
+First, is the five mile trip past Mayport (offering a huge amount of maritime history).
+Second is the lower St Johns (often busier with commercial and fishing traffic).
+Third is the Jacksonville end channel (offering beautiful riverfront and Riverwalk).

 Airboat rides are an excellent and fun way to see the Florida Everglades.
-People come from afar to take in the ‘glades’ by airboat and to discover a whole new world of reptiles, American alligators, Birds, and plant life.
+People come from afar to take in the ‘glades’ by airboat and to discover a whole new world of reptiles.
+This includes american alligators, birds, and plant life.
 Marine life is the main attraction with more than 200,000 American alligators.
 American crocodiles also frequent the area, as well as local fish.
 You can also find soft shelled turtles and fish such as red teriera, large mouth bass, redfish, and catfish.

 The Everglades National park is known for its vast wildlife and beauty.
 Large wading birds, such as the roseate spoonbill, great blue heron, white ibis and a variety of egrets, as well as the osprey, also call the Florida Everglades home.
 There are also large wading birds, such as the roseate spoonbill, great blue heron and a variety of egrets.
 Your Fort Lauderdale airboat rides will introduce you to many of the native creatures who call the Florida Everglades home home.

-Other wildlife in the Everglades includes the white-tailed deer, more than 28 different snakes – a few of which are venomous – and the endangered Florida panther.
+Other wildlife in the Everglades includes the white-tailed deer, more than 28 different snakes.
+Be careful because a few of these are venomous.
+Florida also has the endangered Florida panther.

 The Everglades National Park is a one of a kind wetland ecosystem in southern Florida.
-Formed over thousands of years from the overflow of heavy rainfall into Lake Okeechobee, the Everglades extend southwest from Lake Okeechobee to the shores of the Florida Bay and the Gulf of Mexico.
-Its 5,000 square miles of slow flowing water support grasslands including prairies of sawgrass that rise 3 to 10 feet above the surface of the water, thick forests and diverse groups of animal, marine and bird life it is called the river of grass it is classified as one of the largest rivers in the world.
+It was formed over thousands of years from the overflow of heavy rainfall into Lake Okeechobee.
+The Everglades extend southwest from Lake Okeechobee to the shores of the Florida Bay and the Gulf of Mexico.
+Its 5,000 square miles of slow flowing water support grasslands including prairies of sawgrass.
+They rise 3 to 10 feet above the surface of the water.
+There are also thick forests and diverse groups of animal, marine and bird life.
+It is called the river of grass it is classified as one of the largest rivers in the world.

 Florida is considered the ‘Fishing Capital of the World‘, a title based on the diversity of recreational species found in Florida’s waters and the high number of international fishing records that have been set in Florida.
 If you’re an angler, this is the Mecca.
 The state of Florida even offers a few ‘License-Free’ Fishing Days, during which you can take a friend fishing with you, even if they don’t have a fishing license!
 Awesome.

 So what’s the big deal?
 What kind of fish can you catch in Florida?
-Freshwater anglers have 7,700 lakes to choose from and can reel in anything from alligator gar and sturgeon to sunfish, snook and several types of bass, carp and catfish.
+Freshwater anglers have 7,700 lakes to choose from.
+They can reel in anything from alligator gar and sturgeon to sunfish, snook and several types of bass, carp and catfish.
 Saltwater anglers commonly reel in snapper, grouper and of course, the iconic sailfish.